-Our previous recommendations in last year's Shaping a Future New Zealand report remain more relevant than ever, but are still in the early stages of being absorbed and responded to.
+Our previous recommendations in last year's Shaping a Future New Zealand report (see page 57) remain more relevant than ever, but are still in the early stages of being absorbed and responded to.

 Thus we have consciously refrained from promoting another set of recommendations in this new report.